THEMIXT/staff/Banning.md

 ## Configuration
 ```
 ban-module:
-  # Whether or not the plugin will use "/ban-player" features.
+  # Whether or not the plugin will use Staff++ "/ban" features.
   enabled: true
 ```